 Stretching from Cape Receife in the east to Cape St Francis further west, Jeffreys Bay lies like a jewel midway between the Gamtoos and Kromme Rivers and the two estuaries of the Kabeljous and Seekoei Rivers.

-Jeffreys Bay is world renowned for its safe beaches and surfing waves, with many different surf breaks, each possessing its own magic.
+Jeffreys Bay is world renowned for its beaches and surfing waves, with many different surf breaks, each possessing its own magic.
 Surfing spots include Kitchen Window, Tubes, Super Tubes, Point and Albatross.

 These beaches also have an abundance of shells, and are known for good angling.
-Fishing in Jeffreys produces Kob, Leerfish (Garrick), Grunter, white Steenbras, Blackmail, Musselcracker, Baardman, red Steenbras, Poenskop, Roman, Dageraad, elf, sharks and rays.
+Fishing in Jeffreys produces Kob, Leerfish (Garrick), Grunter, White Steenbras, Blackmail, Musselcracker, Baardman, Red Steenbras, Poenskop, Roman, Dageraad, Elf, sharks and rays.

 The Country Feeling clothing shops are synonymous with Jeffreys and all their clothes depict scenes in Jeffreys Bay.
 Other venues include surf shops, hand-crafted leather shoes and hand-crafted shell art.

 Jeffreys Bay is also the hub of the `white gold’ (calamari), industry of the Eastern Cape and is thus in the fortunate position of being able to supply visitors with this delicacy in abundance.